How to Prepare for a Wildfire

 Wildfires can be terrifying for all those involved, but to be trapped in one or caught trying to evacuate with thousands of others, can be downright frightening.

-The desert southwest, including California and Arizona have been hit with a blazing wildfire, and for Arizona in particular, it's the seventh-largest in history.
-As of early June, the fires have burned nearly 90,000 acres, displaced thousands, and it isn’t stopping any time soon.
+The desert southwest, including California and Arizona, has been hit with a blazing wildfire, and for Arizona in particular, it's the seventh-largest in history.
+As of early June, the fires have burned nearly 90,000 acres, displaced thousands, and it isn't stopping any time soon.

 Wildfire season is always dangerous, and it's important for residents to take the necessary safety precautions and stay informed.